Irritable Bowel Syndrome (IBS)

 - You see blood in your stool.

 Watchful waiting is a wait-and-see approach.

-If your symptoms are mild, it might be okay to try home treatment for 1 week.
+If your symptoms are mild, it might be okay to try home treatment for 1 week or longer.
 If you think you may have IBS, try to rule out other causes of belly problems, such as eating a new food; eating sugar-rich foods, especially milk products; eating foods containing sorbitol or other sugar substitutes; nervousness; or stomach flu.
 If your symptoms don't get better or if they get worse, call your doctor.

 Who to see

 If more tests are needed or your symptoms don't respond to treatment, it may be helpful to seek a referral to see a doctor who specializes in treating digestive system problems (gastroenterologist).
 If stress may be playing a role in IBS, it may be helpful to see a psychiatrist or psychologist.

 To prepare for your appointment, see the topic Making the Most of Your Appointment.

 Irritable bowel syndrome (IBS) can be diagnosed based on symptoms.
 A doctor diagnoses IBS when a person has the typical symptoms of the disorder and, if needed, tests have ruled out other possible causes.

 Most people won't need tests, but some people may because of their age and symptoms.
 The amount of testing you get depends on several things: your age, how your symptoms come on and how severe they are, and how you respond to your first treatment.
 For example, a 20-year-old might not need tests.
 But a 50-year-old with new symptoms might need tests because of the higher risk of colon cancer in people over 50.